 Constant elevated blood glucose is blamed for causing insulin resistance and type 2 diabetes.
 Under this assumption, it’s no wonder people think they need to keep glucose low by restricting carbohydrates.
 However, elevated glucose is only a symptom of insulin resistance, not the cause.
 This is why low carb diets only exacerbate metabolic syndrome, rather than fix it.
 Not to mention, most people who follow restrictive diets like this end up creating weight and health issues long term.
 In fact, research shows that ditching animal fat and protein improves insulin sensitivity, and can even help people overcome diabetes.

 Science shows that carbohydrates have never been the culprit, but are the cure to prevention.
 The Adventist Health Study examines the link between lifestyle, diet, and disease among 96,000 Adventists, ages 30-112, in the US and Canada.
 The researchers concluded that those who were vegan, and those who consumed the least amount of animal protein, had the lowest rates of diabetes.
-Looking at all the healthiest societies around the world, Japanese Okinawans taking the lead, high carbohydrates with minimal animal foods are central to their lifestyle.
+Looking at all the healthiest societies around the world, Japanese Okinawans taking the lead, get majority of their calories from carbohydrates and very little from animal foods.

 A single high fat meal will cause impaired glucose within minutes of eating.
 High fat concentration in the blood stream blocks insulin signaling and prevents the uptake of glucose.
 Eventually, constant animal fat intake leads to intramyocellular lipids, which are fat deposits inside muscle cells.
 Every person with diabetes has intramyocellular lipids.
 In order to improve insulin signaling, animal fat must be greatly reduced or completely eliminated to restore insulin sensitivity and proper carbohydrate metabolism.